-For 7 weeks this summer, 12 single participants lived it up in a villa in Majorca to see if sparks flew on ITV’s hit show Love Island.
+For 7 weeks last summer, 12 single participants lived it up in a villa in Majorca to see if sparks flew on ITV’s hit show Love Island.
 The series saw singletons pair up in a paradise setting and the finale pulled in 2.6 million viewers – ITV2’s biggest-ever audience!
 The show has made a lot of people very popular, and thanks to presenter Iain Stirling, a camera operator on the ITV2 show has unwittingly become a celebrity…you might know him as Benny on camera 2.

 If you want to work in TV Production creating shows like Love Island, then you can develop the skills you need to succeed on our TV Production degree courses.
 Benny and the Love Island film crew worked tirelessly throughout the show, and in this blog, we’re going to highlight the skills and techniques they used on some of our favourite scenes – all of which you can also learn if you study TV Production at Confetti.